SpocWiki/America-United_States_of_America/ReadMe.md

 Check out this Repository into this Subfolder:
 \_Standards/geo/Continent/America~North/USA

+#has_/time_/created :: 1776-07-04

+However,  the process of establishing the United States as a sovereign nation continued through the Revolutionary War and the subsequent drafting and ratification of the U.S. Constitution in 1787.

 ## #has_/text_of_/abstract

-> The United States of America (U.S.A. or **USA**), commonly known as the United States (U.S. or US) or America, is a country primarily located in North America.
-It consists of 50 states, a federal district, five major unincorporated territories, nine Minor Outlying Islands, and 326 Indian reservations.
-The United States is the world's third-largest country by both land and total area.
-It shares land borders with Canada to its north and with Mexico to its south and has maritime borders with the Bahamas, Cuba, Russia, and other nations.
-With a population of over 333 million, it is the most populous country in the Americas and the third most populous in the world.
-The national capital of the United States is Washington, D.C. and its most populous city and principal financial center is New York City.
+> The United States of America (U.S.A. or **USA**),
+> commonly known as the United States (U.S. or US) or America,
+> is a country primarily located in North America.
+>
+> It consists of 50 states, a federal district, five major unincorporated territories,
+> nine Minor Outlying Islands, and 326 Indian reservations.
+> The United States is the world's third-largest country by both land and total area.
+> It shares land borders with Canada to its north and with Mexico to its south
+> and has maritime borders with the Bahamas, Cuba, Russia, and other nations.
+> With a population of over 333 million, it is the most populous country in the Americas
+> and the third most populous in the world.
+> The national capital of the United States is Washington, D.C.
+> and its most populous city and principal financial center is New York City.
 >
 > [Wikipedia](https://en.wikipedia.org/wiki/United%20States)